Nanotheranostics 2019; 3(4):299-310. doi:10.7150/ntno.35342

 Prussian blue staining.
 The biodistribution of CLIO-ICT was investigated by Prussian blue staining.
 A set of nine mice with GBM39 tumors were treated with PBS, CLIO-ICT (10 mg/kg ICT, 34 mg/kg Fe), or CLIO-ICT (10 mg/kg ICT, 34 mg/kg Fe) + radiation (10 Gy) (3 mice/group).
 At 72 hours post-treatment, the mice were perfused with PBS and the tumor and visceral organs were harvested.
 The presence of iron in these specimens was investigated with Prussian blue staining using Iron Stain Kit (Sigma) according to the manufacturer's instructions.
 Briefly, the tissue slides were deparaffinized and hydrated with deionized water.
 Subsequently, the slides were placed in working iron stain solution for 10 min.
 After rinsing with deionized water, the tissue was stained with Nuclear Fast Red solution (Sigma) for 5 min.
 Lastly, the tissue was rapidly dehydrated with alcohol and xylene and mounted for imaging.
 Images were acquired with Eclipse E800 camera (Nikon, USA).
-Three “hot spots” from each slide were identified and were photographed (20X).
-The blue dots were counted with Image-J in a blindfolded manner and were estimated as a total of blue dots per 10 cells ± SD in three different fields from three independent experiments.
+Three “hot spots” from each slide were identified and were photographed (40X).
+The blue dots were counted with Image-J in a blindfolded manner and were estimated as a total of number of prussian blue positive cells per 100 cells (%) ± SD in three different fields from three independent experiments.

 Intravital microscopy (IVM).
 A calvarial defect with a 5-mm diameter was created in an 8-week-old NOD scid gamma (NSG™) mouse under anesthesia with 2% isoflurane delivered in 100% oxygen.
 To generate orthotopic GBM xenografts, GBM39 cells (Total = 300,000) were injected stereotactically into the striatum as described above.
 Prior to implantation, the cells were labeled with CellbriteTM Red (Biotium 30023) according to the manufacturer's instructions.
 The defect was covered with a cover glass slide and an MR-compatible cranial window chamber to enable real time imaging of tumor cells and tumor cell vasculature.
 For imaging, the head was immobilized using a stereotactic frame coupled with ear bars (Kopf Instruments, Tujunga, CA).
 Images were acquired before and after treatment with FITC-labeled CLIO-ICT or CLIO using a microscope (IV-100; Olympus, Tokyo, Japan) with Olympus UplanFL objectives and Olympus FluoView FV300 software.
 Time per pixel was set to 8-12.5 μsec, and voltage was set to 500-600 V. Images were analyzed with ImageJ software (National Institutes of Health; Bethesda, MD).